iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 Full-fledged
 [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
 is left for Git and its hosting platforms (e.g. GitHub, GitLab) to handle.
-These are designed for source code management (SCM) however, and thus ill-equipped to support data science needs.
+These are designed for source code versioning however, and thus ill-equipped to support data science needs.
 That's where DVC comes in: with its built-in data
 <abbr>cache</abbr>, reproducible [pipelines](/doc/start/data-pipelines), among
 several other novel features (see [Get Started](/doc/start/) for a primer.)

+... connect with other cases